-The long-term indemnity model proposed in Senate Bill 1013 is a notable step forward in achieving these goals, and appropriately limits indemnification to certain types of damages.

-However, if the intent of Senate Bill 1013 is to establish a financial assurance structure that ensures sufficient resources are available to pay for long-term stewardship at the time ownership of the demonstration projects is transferred, then the following elements of the Bill would benefit from additional clarification:
+The long-term indemnity model proposed in Senate Bill 699 is a notable step forward in achieving these goals, and appropriately limits indemnification to certain types of damages.
+To the extent that Senate Bill 699 is designed to establish a financial management structure that ensures sufficient resources are available to pay for long-term stewardship at the time ownership of the demonstration projects is transferred, then, in my view, the following elements of the Bill would benefit from additional clarification:

 - In the section addressing Collection of Fees and the use of Net Present Value analysis, the amount of fees assessed and collected should be based on the Net Present Value of probable damages arising from each demonstration project.
-The analytic tools exist to estimate dollar values for potential damages and are routinely used by firms expert in financial and natural resource economics. - 2.
+Damages associated with CCS projects are a function of site location and plant design; the analytic tools exist to estimate dollar values for potential damages and are routinely used by firms expert in financial and natural resource economics. - 2.
 This section also should require the design of an adjustable fee structure, whereby the CCS developer pays a risk-adjusted, site-specific fee that is reassessed as actual site-specific monitoring, measuring and verification data become available. - 3.
-In the section addressing Use of Fees, consistent with basing fees on Net Present Value analysis, the fees collected should not be deposited in the Treasury and credited to miscellaneous receipts.
-Rather, the fees should be set aside in a dedicated, interest-bearing Trust Fund similar to other financial assurance models legislated by Congress.
-Otherwise, the fees collected may disappear into the Treasury, resulting in an inter-generational cost to future taxpayers. - 4.
-The same financial assurance provisions should exist regardless of whether the CCS demonstration project is sited on private lands, public lands or tribal lands.
+Consistent with basing fees on a Net Present Value analysis, the fees collected should be invested in a dedicated, interest-bearing account that generates a rate of return at least equal to the risk-adjusted discount rate underpinning the Net Present Value calculation.
+In the absence of doing so, the fees collected may not yield sufficient revenue to avoid an inter-generational transfer of costs to future tax payers. - 4.
+Given the experimental nature of CCS and its limited commercial application, insufficient information may exist about the risk profiles of the candidate demonstration projects to design a site-specific fee structure, today, that appropriately adjusts for risk and uncertainty over the long-term.
+Pending the availability of such information, establishing a dollar-denominated amount of indemnification for a discrete number of early-mover, demonstration projects may be appropriate.